MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 ## Create a cross-platform interface

-The Xamarin.Forms application should be able to create and consume notifications without concern for the underlying platform implementations.
-The following `INotificationManager` interface defines an API that the application can use to interact with notifications:
+The Xamarin.Forms application should create and consume notifications without concern for the underlying platform implementations.
+The following `INotificationManager` interface defines a cross-platform API that the application can use to interact with notifications:

 ```csharp
 public interface INotificationManager